adamscott/godot-website/collections/_release_4_5/entry-scripting-dotnet-nativeaot-on-android.md

   It notably enables faster startup times and has smaller memory footprints.

-  Thanks to the newly added linux-bionic RID export support, we’re able to bring that feature for Android devices.
+  Thanks to the newly added linux-bionic RID export support, we’re able to bring that feature to Android devices.
 contributors:
   - name: Justin Sasso
     github: atlasapplications